-A similar point can be made about medicine and hospitals.101 We already have "McDoctors" (drive-in, quick service medical facilities) and there are many indications that we are moving in the direction of "McHospitals."
-Examples of the latter trend include expensive suites that look more like hotel than hospital accommodations, more and more "in-and-out" procedures, and so on.
-HealthSouth[®], a chain of mainly outpatient rehabilitation and surgery centers, is seeking to copy McDonald's and offer low-cost, efficient and accessible health care throughout the United States.
-Its chair says, "I felt we could brand health care in 50 states, and no matter what city you were in, you could have consistent treatment."
-HealthSouth uses sports stars to increase its visibility, puts its logo on jogging suits and gym bags, and is in the process of creating a catalog of HealthSouth products.
-It also is having discussions about co-branding athletic shoes and nutritional drinks.
+A similar point can be made about medicine and hospitals.
+133 We already have "McDoctors" (drive-in, quick service medical facilities) and there are many indications that we are moving in the direction of "McHospitals."
+Examples of the latter trend include expensive suites that look more like hotel than hospital accommodations, more and more "inand-out" procedures, and so on.
+HealthSouth, a chain of mainly outpatient rehabilitation and surgery centers now with more than 1,900 facilities in all 50 states, the United Kingdom, Australia, and Puerto Rico, 134 is seeking to copy McDonald's and offer low-cost, efficient, and accessible health care throughout the United States.
+Its head says, "I felt we could brand health care in 50 states, and no matter what city you were in, you could have consistent treatment."
+135 HealthSouth uses sports stars to increase its visibility, puts its logo on jogging suits and gym bags, and is in the process of creating a catalog of HealthSouth products.
+It also is having discussions about cobranding athletic shoes and nutritional drinks.
 Another company official says, "We hope to be right up there with the Cokes and Nikes."
-103
+136